0xflux/Wyrm/client/README.md

 # Usage

-To run - simply install docker and: `docker compose up -d`
+To run (from workspace root) - simply install docker and: `docker compose up -d client`

-If any local edits are required during development / debugging, you can rebuild only the changes with: `docker compose up -d --build`
+If any local edits are required during development / debugging, you can rebuild only the changes with (from workspace root): `docker compose up -d --build client`

 **IMPORTANT**: If you are logging into the C2 for the first time, note that whatever creds you login with will become the operator's credentials.